ricardocanelas/reactnd-project-flashcards/README.md

 * install `Expo` from Google Play Store (Android) or App Store (iOS) on mobile device
 * use the QR barcode scanner in the Expo app and scan the barcode from terminal with mobile device
 * alternatively, enter the given adddress into the Expo app's search bar

+# Platforms Tested

+This App has been tested on

+* iOS 11, iPhone 7 (Physical device, via Expo)
+* Android 7.10 - API25, Google Nexus 5X (Simulator)